Bupropion was licensed in the UK in 2000 for smoking cessation in people aged 18 years and over.

 Bupropion Vs SSRI

-One of the main benefits of SSRI’s is that it does not cause sexual dysfunction (a side effect commonly associated with SSRI antidepressants).
-It has been known to increase sexual libido as one of its more desired effects.
-Another side effect of many SSRIs is weight gain; bupropion is more commonly associated with weight loss rather than weight gain.
+SSRIs’ main benefits are that they do not cause sexual dysfunction (a side effect commonly associated with SSRI antidepressants).
+It has been known to increase sexual libido as one of its desired effects.
+Another side effect of many SSRIs is weight gain; Bupropion is more commonly associated with weight loss rather than weight gain.

 It has also been shown to be more effective in treating anxiety disorders and major depressive disorders than SSRI antidepressants and has more off-label uses.